From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Hospital Visit: 2pm to 4pm

-We will visit a local hospital and see how Women’s health care is handled in Cambodia and the challenges they face.
+We will visit Preah Ket Mealea Military Hospital and see how Women’s health care is handled in Cambodia and the challenges they face.
 We will review the similarities and differences – this is an opportunity to learn from each other.

-OPTIONAL BOUTIQUE COCKTAIL TOUR – 6pm to 11pm
+OPTIONAL GROUP BOUTIQUE COCKTAIL TOUR – 6pm to 11pm (Highly recommended)

-This evening your expat guide will meet you at your hotel to begin a night time exploration of some of Phnom Penh’s most prestigious cocktail bars.
-Journey around the city by tuk tuk experiencing the energy that makes up Cambodia’s capital whilst enjoying artful mixology.
+This evening, your expat guide will meet you at your hotel for a night-time exploration of some of Phnom Penh’s most prestigious cocktail bars.
+Travel through the city by tuk tuk, taking in the energy and atmosphere of Cambodia’s capital while enjoying expertly crafted cocktails and artful mixology.
+This is a highly recommended tour, offering a great ice-breaker opportunity to get to know your fellow colleagues and travellers in a relaxed and social setting while experiencing Phnom Penh by night.

 Day 3: Wednesday 22nd July 2026